Updated: Aug 7

 “I’ve always wanted to see that,” we say every time we pass the signs.

 The signs provoke Fred’s geologic fascination with paleontology, while my longtime enchantment regarding dinosaur movies and the Loch Ness Monster spring up.
-Our shared interest in old things helped support us as university students with work using our youthful, clear eyesight plus a set of embroidery needles to scrape away shale and reveal the bones of fossilized fish that our friend sold.
+Our shared interest in old things helped support us as university students when we earned money by using our youthful, clear eyesight plus a set of embroidery needles to scrape away shale and reveal the bones of fossilized fish that our friend sold.

 With the Covid-19 pandemic in full swing and closing many facilities, we called ahead and left a message at the park’s ranger station, figuring nothing would happen.
 If no one could open the Fossil House, we would scrap the visit and get home early.
 Why drive two hours out of our way just to look at the park’s iconic outdoor ichthyosaur reproduction (and major photo op) without the chance to see the bones that inspired it?